mischnic/python-ci/README.md

 ## Setup

-- Python 3
+- tested with Python 3.5 and 3.6
-- required libs: `pip3 install flask gunicorn gevent requests pygit2`
+- install required libs: `pip3 install -r requirements.txt`

 Clone your source folder next to the script (see below), copy `start.sh.in` to `start.sh` and make `start.sh` executable.
 Enviroment variables in `start.sh` for the python script serve as configuration: